 Faulkner Society Chariman Anne Simms Pincus, left, came as Blaze, for instance, and the Society’s good friend from Charleston, Margaret Skinner, came as The Raven, while novelist Bret Lott, below, came as Tennessee Williams figure, “Big Daddy.”

-Writers should note that we are starting our programming in earnest on Wednesday this year, with our Master Class for Students and Teachers in the morning and a terrific program in partenership with the Latin American Library at Tulane University in the Evening.
-Our Sunday programming will be shorter than usual as all registered at the Monteleone must check out on Sunday to make way for a huge Citywide convention.
-The final session will be a Literature & Bunch session on Sunday.
+Writers should note that we are starting our programming on Wednesday with our Master Class for Students and Teachers in the morning and a terrific program in partnership with the Latin American Library at Tulane University in the Evening.
+The final session will be a Literature & Lunch session on Sunday.

-Deadline for registration for for manuscript critiques was October 10 and deadline for submitting pages for workshops is November 3.
+Deadline for registration for manuscript critiques is October 10 and deadline for submitting pages for workshops is November 10.
 Review what is requested in the on-line schedule when it is updated.

 Tuition packages for writers are $375 per person, $100 less than last year, and include one critique session with an agent, one with an editor (or two editors if a writer already has an agent.
 Packages include all events of the festival, except Literature and lunch.
 The tuition package price is the same as for several years past.
 There is a significant bonus this year, however.
 In the past two of our most popular events, Jazz After Hours and Faulkner for All have not been included in the package.
 This year both events are included in the package.
 The other bonus for those registering for the package is that registered writers who want extra agent and editor critiques may register for those at $75 per each extra critique.
 (Persons not registered with tuition packages must pay $100 for one critique.)

 Literature & Lunch sessions, which begin on Thursday are not included in the writers’ tuition packages.
 They are $60 per person or $200 for the package of four events.